-Lansky was one of the architects of the liquor trade during the Prohibition alongside his childhood best friend, Italian Mafia don Charlie “Lucky” Luciano.
-During the years they were most effective at bootlegging, Adolph Hitler’s band of fascists was becoming the dominant political force in Germany.
-A version of that Nazi party began growing in the United States, too.
+Lansky was one of the architects of the liquor trade during Prohibition alongside his childhood best friend, Italian Mafia don Charlie “Lucky” Luciano.
+During the years they were most effective at bootlegging, Adolf Hitler’s band of fascists was becoming the dominant political force in Germany.
+Soon, a version of that Nazi party began growing in the United States, too.

 Following Hitler’s rise to power in 1933, Jews across the eastern seaboard — and especially in Newark, New Jersey — saw Nazi-sympathizers march on their streets.
 The German American Bund was later founded in 1936 and the organization’s primary purpose was to promote the Nazi Party of Germany across the nation and to make the mission palatable to citizens of the USA.

 The Bund actually began to have some success; leaders and lawmakers across the country worried as the ranks swelled to 25,000.
 Much like all fascist uprisings, strong ties to pseudo-populism made it a lot more palatable to white working class people.

 Former congressman Nathan Perlman, politician and one of the people who helped repeal the prohibition of alcohol in the United States, as well as highly respected rabbi Stephen Wise approached Lansky with a simple proposition: get your men to punch Nazis into submission.

 In essence, the government implored the mob to intimidate as many Nazis they could by any means necessary.
 This included tactics that ranged from fists to clubs, bats, metal bars, and more.
 In exchange, the mafia was promised some protections from the court system and even cash; the only requirement was that none of the Nazis be killed.
 And none were.

 ”We wanted to show them that Jews would not always sit back and accept insults.”